Originally published at 5:02 p.m. ET on March 17; updated with formatting edits on March 18

-The standoff weapon is being designed to allow the F-35, and eventually maybe the RAF Typhoon, to attack a wide range of moving and stationary targets, day or night with a selective-effect warhead.
+The standoff weapon is being designed to allow the F-35, and eventually maybe the RAF Typhoon’s, to attack a wide range of moving and stationary targets, day or night with a selective-effect warhead.

-SPEAR Cap 3 is one of several weapons being developed for the British military under the SPEAR umbrella.
+Selective Precision Effects at Range Capability 3, better known as SPEAR Cap 3, is one of several weapons being developed for the British military under the SPEAR umbrella.
 SPEAR Cap 1 is a development of Raytheon’s Paveway IV precision-guided bomb, while Spear Cap 2 is an advanced version of MBDA’s Brimstone missile.

 MBDA's 2-meter long Spear Cap 3 weapon is a turbojet powered mini-cruise missile with a range beyond 100 km – beyond the range of many potentially hostile air defense systems .